-Some can mess with your hormones and others can have triggering reactions on your nervous system, which is especially important if you have kids with ADHD, autism, asthma or allergies.
+Good health starts in a healthy home, but toxins in the everyday products you use in your home can negatively impact your health and well-being.
+Some can mess with your hormones and others can have triggering reactions on your nervous system, which is especially important if you have kids with ADHD

 Scrubbing Tile Cleaner

-Instead of bleach, try adding ½ cup of borax or 1 cup of 3% hydrogen peroxide to whites, or one cup of white vinegar to darks (to prevent fading).
+Instead of bleach, try adding one cup of 3% hydrogen peroxide to whites, or one cup of white vinegar to darks (to prevent fading).

 Toilet Bowl Cleaner